 instance_name = "my-app-us-west-2"

-The cookiecutter template bundles a suite of tools and configurations:
+The cookiecutter template bundles a set of tools and configs:

 | Feature Category | Tool(s) | Purpose |